-POLICY + PROCESS ITEM DESIGN GUIDANCE NOTES DESIGN EXCELLENCE DEFINITION Utilise a design excellence provision in the LEP to define the desired design quality required for tall buildings.
+DESIGN GUIDANCE DESIGN EXCELLENCE DEFINITION Utilise a design excellence provision in the LEP to define the desired design quality required for tall buidings.
 Ensure alignment with the objectives and principles of this study and the objectives of 'Better Placed - an integrated design policy for the built environment in NSW'.
-Refer to GANSW Better Placed RELEVANT PRINCIPLES: 1.1 / 1.2 / 1.3 / 1.4 Consider developing place-specific guide notes / policy describing relevant indicators or attributes to assist to evaluate consistency of a proposal against the LEP Design Excellence definition.
-Refer to GANSW Evaluating Good Design DESIGN EXCELLENCE PROCESSES Mandate that all tall buildings (above a defined height threshold) undergo a design excellence process in the form of either: / Design Review / Competitive Design process In accordance with clear policy for each alternate process.
-Recommended height thresholds for design excellence process: Campsie - all buildings exceeding 25m Bankstown - all buildings exceeding 35m Implement and ustilise a Design Review Panel program, including: / clear terms of reference, including Design Excellence definition and evaluation policy / appropriate expertise, comprised of a diverse range of qualified design professionals with relevant experience in tall building typologies, sustainability, landscape. / clear governance framework definining expectations regarding timing, frequence and format of reviews and feedback. / a requirement that the Design Review Panel validate consistency with the design excellence LEP provision as a prerequisite for approval.
-Refer to the NSW State Design Review Panel for example Terms of Reference.
-Implement and utilise a Competitive Design Process for tall buildings on key sites; / develop or adopt a clear competitive design process policy, in general alignment with GANSW Design Excellence Competition Guidelines (Draft 2018); / nominate key sites for their scale, prominence, and / or potential impact or contribution to the public domain or important character areas. / require that the competition jury validate consistency with the design excellence LEP provision as a prerequisite for approval.
-Developments undertaken by Government agencies such as Transport, Health, or Education are likely to be required to undergo State Design Review Panel and may have Government procurement process obligations that render competitive processes unsuitable.
-Liaise with GANSW and responsible agencies accordingly.
+Consider developing place-specific guide notes / policy describing relevant indicators or attributes to assist to evaluate consistency of a proposal against the LEP Design Excellence definition.
+DESIGN EXCELLENCE PROCESSES Mandate that all tall buildings (above a defined height threshold) undergo a design excellence process in the form of either: / Design Review / Competitive Design process In accordance with clear policy for each alternate process.
+Implement and ustilise a Design Review Panel program, including: / clear terms of reference, including Design Excellence definition and evaluation policy / appropriate expertise, comprised of a diverse range of qualified design professionals with relevant experience in tall buiding typologies, sustainability, landscape. / clear governance framework definining expectations regarding timing, frequence and format of reviews and feedback. / a requirement that the Design Review Panel validate consistency with the design excellence LEP provision as a prerequisite for approval.
+Implement and utiilise a Competitive Design Process for tall buildings on key sites; / develop or adopt a clear competitive design process policy, in general alignment with GANSW Design Excellence Competition Guidelines (Draft 2018); / nominate key sites for their scale, prominence, and / or potential impact or contribution to the public domain or important character areas. / require that the competition jury validate consistency with the design excellence LEP provision as a prerequisite for approval.
 Manage design quality through the life-cycle of a project approval and delivery by: / requiring the Design Review Panel or Competition Jury review any amendments to approvals to ensure consistency with the design intent and / or that design excellence is retained. / require that the winning design architect in any competitive design process be appointed to lead the design through subsequent phases, including construction documentation.
-INCENTIVES Introduce incentives associated with tall building development to: / compensate for additional time or costs associated with competitive design processes, and /or; / promote the delivery of specific sustainability intitatives or ratings, or provision of social infrastructure Relevant and effective incentives could relate to additional height or FSR, or flexibility regarding parking / or land-use requirements. -
+INCENTIVES Introduce incentives associated with tall building development to: / compensate for additional time or costs associated with competitive design processes, and /or; / promote the delivery of specific sustainability intitatives or ratings, or provision of social infrastructure Relevant and effective incentives could relate to additional height or FSR, or flexibility regarding parking / or land-use requirements.